 Young people's experiences of pregnancy in Papua New Guinea.
 Adolescent pregnancy is a major public health concern in PNG, the Asia-Pacific region, and other low and middle income countries, with severe health and socio-economic outcomes for young women.
-This three-year NHMRC-funded qualitative study will examine the experiences of early pregnancy among young female and male Papua New Guineans (15-24 years).
-Working in partnership with young people, project outcomes will include the design of youth health services and community-outreach programs to curb the ongoing harm associated with adolescent pregnancy.
+This three-year NHMRC Project Grant will examine the experiences of early pregnancy among young female and male Papua New Guineans (15-24 years).
+Using qualitative research and working in partnership with young people, project outcomes will include the design of youth health services and community-outreach programs to curb the ongoing harm associated with adolescent pregnancy.
 Collaborative study with the Sexual & Reproductive Health Unit, Papua New Guinea Institute of Medical Research.

 Understanding the socio-cultural dimensions of tuberculosis in Papua New Guinea.
 PNG has among the highest TB incidence rates in the world, with rates in particular areas considerably higher.
 This three-year NHMRC-funded qualitative study will examine the socio-cultural contexts of TB control programs.
 The project outcome will be better contextualised solutions to improve the effectiveness of TB control programs and therefore the spread of TB and its drug resistant forms.
 Collaborative study with the Sexual & Reproductive Health Unit, Papua New Guinea Institute of Medical Research.